Make the Switch to MariaDB

 Integrated fast analytics

-MariaDB ColumnStore extends MariaDB Enterprise Server with distributed, columnar storage and a massively parallel processing (MPP) shared-nothing architecture, transforming it into a standalone or distributed data warehouse for ad hoc SQL queries and advanced analytics without the need to create indexes.
+MariaDB ColumnStore extends MariaDB Enterprise Server with distributed, columnar storage and a massively parallel processing (MPP) shared-nothing architecture, transforming it into a powerful columnar database for ad hoc SQL queries and advanced analytics without the need to create indexes.

 MariaDB ColumnStore